AviatrixSystems/Docs/HowTos/default_route_faq.rst

 - Treat it as Rule 3: How to handle default route 0.0.0.0/0 from Aviatrix Transit Gateway

-Rule 5: Error out a warning message when users attempt to enable single SNAT/FQDN in a Spoke network where default route 0.0.0.0 is already programmed by Rule 3 or Rule 4.
+Rule 5: Error out a warning message when users attempt to enable single SNAT/FQDN in a Spoke network where default route 0.0.0.0/0 is already programmed by Rule 3 or Rule 4.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+Example:
+^^^^^^^^

+If there is a default route 0.0.0.0/0 learned from onp-rem already existed in Aviatrix Transit solution, then Aviatrix will pop out a warning message when users attempt to enable single SNAT/FQDN features in Spoke network.

 .. disqus::